Top 10 Ways to Help Seniors to Beat the Heat

 As spring blossoms and the summer heats up, many of our nation’s senior citizens will begin to leave their homes to take advantage of the sun and warm weather.
 Although many would agree that “age is a state of mind,” the summer months bring with them risks to susceptible elderly populations that have been homebound during the winter months.

-That’s why Visiting Angels, the nation’s leading at-home non-medical assisted living service provider, has created the following tips to help seniors prepare for the sweltering conditions and the rigors of living through the upcoming heat waves.
+That’s why Visiting Angels, the nation’s leading at-home non-medical assisted living service provider, has created the following tips to help keep seniors safe and cool in extreme heat through the upcoming heat waves.

 The elderly tend to lose their sense of body temperature, which could lead to death from heat illnesses.
 According to the Center for Disease Control, during 1979 to 1999, 8,015 heat-related deaths occurred in this country.
 As people age, their brain sometimes can’t recognize that the body is overheating.
 As a result, some seniors keep windows closed or may wear sweaters on sweltering days because they feel cold.
 Be sure to open some windows throughout the house to circulate fresh air and maintain a safe temperature.